HalmstadUniversityBiometrics/CNN-pruning-for-face-recognition/README.md

 After training, feature vectors for biometric verification are extracted from the layer adjacent to the classification layer (i.e., the Global Average Pooling).
 These feature vectors are then used to conduct biometric verification experiments.

+# Provided models
+  - We provide both the models after pruning, and after pruning + fine-tuning again.
+They are easily distinguishable in the folder names of the provided files.

 # Requirements
   - Matlab software (tested in r2023b).
 The models can be easily exported to **onnx models** using the Matlab function "exportONNXNetwork" (it is in our TO DO list to do so and upload the models to this repository).